t6kke/BadmintonSkillCalculator/README.md

 - saves all data to SQLite database.
 - has few status reports for output from database.
 - handles any number of players in team, regular 1v1 and 2v2 but tehnically works with 3v3 or 11v11 if other type of competition is used.
+- static site table generation for full raking on all categories

 ## Future Development